 - For society and the environment – $100s of millions in regional economic benefits, reduced traffic load, faster commercial deliveries due to reduced congestion, less pollution and greenhouse gas emissions, etc.

-CloseCommute Systems is providing a free app for commuters to find closer work opportunities and a toolkit for employers.
+CloseCommute Systems is providing the scientific foundation and a toolkit for employers.

 Providing an irrefutable, research-backed business case

-Our recently-completed analysis of employee commuting data for RBC Royal Bank of Canada confirms our overall plan is realistic, and our projections for traffic reductions are plausible.
+Our recently-completed analysis of employee commuting data for RBC Royal Bank of Canada confirms our approach is realistic, and our projections for traffic reductions are plausible.
 More than 75% of the bank's employees appear to be commuting longer than is necessary.
 For at least half of all employees, there is one peer, if not several, doing the same job at a different branch who could immediately swap locations for mutual benefit – not to mention the benefits to the employer and society – at no cost to the bank.
-We're examining data for teachers, municipal employees, healthcare workers and other occupations to confirm the scope is similar for those sectors.
+Our examination of data for teachers, municipal employees, healthcare workers and other occupations (using our StatCan dataset, see below) confirms the scope is similar across all sectors.

 We've assembled an extensive annotated bibliography of peer-reviewed research into the effects of long commuting – it is grim reading, and a call for action by everyone.